Home

 Summary

 Weight gain can be a side effect of cancer treatment.
 To manage it, focus on a healthy diet, regular exercise, and stress management techniques.
-Consult with your healthcare provider for personalized advice and support.
+Talk to your healthcare provider or reach out to Jasper for 1-on-1 guidance and support.

 See more resources reviewed and vetted by Jasper